gitfilix/chatbot_v3/README.md

 - use 'render' npm script to deploy the app
 - remove the emoji-picker-library as it causes problems due the build process
 - some neat css tricks.
-- add differnt models to the openAI API
+- add differnt models to the openAI API (using: gpt-3.5-turbo,  gpt-4, gpt-4.0-turbo, gpt-4.1-nano, gpt-4o-mini, gpt-4.1-mini, gpt-4.1-2025-04-14)
+- use the render.com favicon generator to get a favicon for your app (with the logo of the render.com website)
+- use the realfavicon generator